 Since our 2007 IPO, we have mainly been acquiring land parcels through public auctions in the PRC.
 For 2011 and 2012, we acquired two parcels of land for each year with an aggregate amount of US\$125.4 million and US\$206.8 million, respectively.
 During 2013, we acquired one parcel of land in Suzhou for the total amount of US\$159.1 million.
-In 2014, we purchased parcels in Jinan City, Chengdu City and Changsha City for aggregate land use rights costs of approximately US\$460.4 million.
+In 2014, we purchased parcels in Jinan City, Chengdu City and Changsha City for aggregate land use rights costs of approximately US\$460.4 million..

 Starting from second half of 2012, apart from public auctions, we adopted a negotiated land acquisition model as an additional approach to secure land in China.
 During 2012, we entered into three framework cooperation agreements with local governments relating to potential land acquisition opportunities, pursuant to which we paid advances in the aggregate amount of US\$44.5 million to local governments.
 In 2013, we entered into two framework cooperation agreements with local governments and paid advances in the aggregate amount of US\$333.1 million.
 These advances have been or will be deducted from land cost if we succeed in auction bids for the relevant properties.
 In 2013, we chose not to participate in the bidding for one parcel of land in Jiangsu Province through this new acquisition model; the advance payment and interest of US\$28.6 million were refunded to us.
-An aggregate of total US\$92.3 million of advance payments related to the remaining land parcels that we successfully acquired were transferred to land cost, including payments for three parcels of land in Xingyang for an aggregate price of US\$29.7 million and two parcels of land in Zhengzhou for US\$20.5 million in 2014, we entered into one framework cooperation agreement with a local government and paid advances in the aggregate amount of US\$20.2 million.
+An aggregate of total US\$92.3 million of advance payments related to the remaining land parcels that we successfully acquired were transferred to land cost, including payments for three parcels of land in Xingyang for an aggregate price of US\$39.7 million and two parcels of land in Zhengzhou for US\$52.6 million In 2014, we entered into one framework cooperation agreement with a local government and paid advances in the aggregate amount of US\$209.2 million.
 These advances have been or will be deducted from land cost if we succeed in auction bids.
-A total US\$131.5 million of advance payments related to land parcels we succeed in auction bids.
-A total US\$131.5 million of advance payments related to land parcels we succeed in auction bids.
-A total US\$131.5 million of advance payments related to land parcels we succeed in auction bids.
-A total US\$131.5 million of advance payments related to land parcels we succeed in auction bids.
-A total US\$131.5 million of advance payments related to land parcels we succeed in auction bids.
-A total US\$131.5 million of advance payments related to land parcels we succeed in auction bids.
-A total US\$131.5 million of advance
+A total US\$131.5 million of advance payments related to land parcels we successfully acquired were transferred to land cost, including payments for three parcels of land in Xingyang for the amount of US\$27.1 million and two parcels of land in Xi'an for the amount of US\$104.4 million.
+To date during 2015, we have acquired six parcels in Zhengzhou City and Tianjin City for aggregate land costs of approximately US\$232.9 million.
+In 2013, we started to acquire parcels of land by acquisitions of the equity interests of companies holding land.
+In 2013, we purchased one parcel of land in Kunshan through acquisition of a local real estate company for an aggregate consideration of approximately US\$93.1 million.
+In 2014, we purchased two parcels of land in Sanya City and Shanghai City through acquisition of local real estate companies for an aggregate consideration of approximately US\$58.3 million US\$149.4 million, respectively.
+To date during 2015, we have acquired one parcel in Jinan City through the acquisition of one company for consideration of US\$14.1 million.